sanderdemeyer/TNRKit.jl/README.md

 scheme = BTRG(T) # Bond-weighted TRG (excellent choice)
 data = run!(scheme, truncdim(16), maxiter(25)) # max bond-dimension of 16, for 25 iterations
 ```
 `data` now contains 26 norms of the tensor, 1 for every time the tensor was normalized.
-(By default there is a normalization step at the very beginning wich can be turned off by setting the kwarg `finalize_beginning=false` in `run!`)
+(By default there is a normalization step before the first coarse-graining step wich can be turned off by changing the kwarg `run!(...; finalize_beginning=false)`)

 Using these norms you could, for example, calculate the free energy of the critial classical Ising model:
 ```Julia